toniarnold/aspnettest/doc/setup.md

-Replace ```localhost``` with its IP address ```127.0.0.1``` in both websites, otherwise Internet Explorer will not work with your site (it really seems to be a crippled down Internet Explorer, as it doesn't render CSS flexbox nicely, regardless of Edge being installed on your system):
+Replace ```localhost``` with its IP address ```127.0.0.1``` in both websites, otherwise Internet Explorer will not work with your site (it really seems to be a crippled down Internet Explorer, as it doesn't render CSS Flexbox nicely, regardless of Edge being installed on your system):

 ```xml